acml-conf/acml2021/README.md

 	* Linux: ``sudo apt install lftp``
 	* macOS: ``brew install lftp``
 2. Set the FTP details and target deployment in ``.ftp_config``.
 An example of the configuration is given in  ``example.ftp_config``.
+3. Multiple configuration of deployments are supported by writing different ``.ftp_config-<SERVER>``.
+For example, you can write your staging server deployment configuration in ``.ftp_config-staging``.

 #### Deploy

 Execute: ``./deploy.sh``.
-This will synchronize the latest changes made by Jekyll to the server.
+This will build the website and synchronize the latest changes made by Jekyll to the server.
+Following the example of staging configuration, you can execute ``./deploy.sh staging`` to deploy to the staging server.